 Violist Georgina McKay Lodge performs on both modern and baroque instruments.
-She has performed with leading Danish early music ensembles Camerata Øresund and Copenhagen Soloists on baroque viola and violin, elsewhere in Europe with Les Arts Florissants (upcoming), Holland Baroque, and Orquestra Barroca Casa da Música, Orchestra of the Age of Enlightenment Experience; and in the USA with Teatro Nuovo opera orchestra, period orchestra Grand Harmonie as principal violist, The Berry Collective at Boston Early Music Festival, at Oregon Bach Festival, and alongside musicians of Tafelmusik, Voyage Sonique, the Cleveland Orchestra, the Juilliard School historical performance program, Universität Mozarteum Salzburg, and Harvard University Choir.
-Ms. McKay Lodge serves on the Emerging Professional Leadership Council for Early Music America.
+She has performed with leading Danish early music ensembles Camerata Øresund and Copenhagen Soloists on baroque viola and violin, elsewhere in Europe with Les Arts Florissants (upcoming), Holland Baroque, and Orquestra Barroca Casa da Música, Orchestra of the Age of Enlightenment Experience; and in the USA with Teatro Nuovo opera orchestra, period orchestra Grand Harmonie, Voyage Sonique, The Berry Collective at Boston Early Music Festival, at Oregon Bach Festival, and alongside musicians of Tafelmusik, Concerto Copenhagen, the Cleveland Orchestra, and the Juilliard School, Harvard University, and Universität Mozarteum Salzburg historical performance programs.
+Ms. McKay Lodge serves as chair of the Emerging Professional Leadership Council for Early Music America.
 She won the Best Bach award two years in a row at the Ohio Viola Society Competition.

-Ms. McKay Lodge studied modern viola performance with Michelle LaCourse, Carol Rodland, and Peter Slowik, and received baroque viola instruction from Jane Starkman, Cynthia Roberts, and Walter Reiter.
-She has played under directors Kurt Masur, Michael Tilson Thomas, James Gaffigan, James Feddeck, Jayce Ogren, Neil Varon, David Hoose, Scott Allen Jarrett, Edward Elwyn Jones, Laurence Cummings, Robert Howarth, Tom Seligman, Alexander Weimann, and Paul O’Dette.
+Ms. McKay Lodge studied modern viola performance with Michelle LaCourse, Carol Rodland, and Peter Slowik, and received baroque viola and violin instruction from Jane Starkman, Cynthia Roberts, Peter Spissky, and Walter Reiter.
+She has played under directors Lars Ulrik Mortensen, Kurt Masur, Michael Tilson Thomas, James Gaffigan, James Feddeck, Jayce Ogren, Neil Varon, David Hoose, Scott Allen Jarrett, Edward Elwyn Jones, Laurence Cummings, Robert Howarth, Tom Seligman, Alexander Weimann, and Paul O’Dette.
 She has been a part of summer festivals including Bowdoin International Music Festival, Heifetz International Music Institute, California Summer Music, Credo Chamber Music, Milan Vitek’s International Masterclass in the Czech Republic, Elizabeth Wallfisch’s Masterclass in Italy, Oberlin Baroque Performance Institute, Berwick Academy, Dartington Baroque Orchestra, Casa da Mateus in Portugal, and Tafelmusik Baroque Summer Institute and Winter Institute.

 A native of Oberlin, Ohio, she studied at the Oberlin Conservatory pre-college program before receiving her Bachelors of Music from the Eastman School of Music and her Masters of Music from Boston University.
 She currently lives in Copenhagen, Denmark.

 • Certified by the Suzuki Association of the Americas.